BrianMitchL/weatherBot/README.md

 ### Setting Variables and Customizing
 There is a constants section near the top of the weatherBot.py file where you can set constants.
 The following are constants that can be set in the weatherBot.py file
 * `WOEID` *defaults to 2454256 (Morris, MN)*
+* `UNIT` *defaults to imperial. 'c' for metric, 'f' for imperial.
+This changes all units, not just temperature*
 * `TWEET_LOCATION` *defaults to true*
 * `LOG_PATHNAME` *defaults to '~/weatherBot.log'* **Note: The complete path name needs to be specified**